 Bit 7: Enable Oscillator (EOSC).
 When set to logic 0, the oscillator is started.
-When set to logic 1, the oscillator is stopped when the DS3231 switches to V{BAT} .
+When set to logic 1, the oscillator is stopped when the DS3232 switches to battery power.
 This bit is clear (logic 0) when power is first applied.
-When the DS3231 is powered by V{CC} , the oscillator is always on regardless of the status of the \overline{EOSC} bit.
+When the DS3232 is powered by V{CC} , the oscillator is always on regardless of the status of the EOSC bit.

 Bit 6: Battery-Backed Square-Wave Enable (BBSQW).
-When set to logic 1 and the DS3231 is being powered by the V{BAT} pin, this bit enables the square-wave output when V{CC} is absent.
+When set to logic 1 and the DS3232 is being powered by the V{BAT} pin, this bit enables the square-wave output or interrupt when V{CC} is absent.
 When BBSQW is logic 0, the INT/SQW pin goes high impedance when V{CC} falls below the power-fail trip point.
 This bit is disabled (logic 0) when power is first applied.

 Bit 5: Convert Temperature (CONV).
 Setting this bit to 1 forces the temperature sensor to convert the temperature into digital code and execute the TCXO algorithm to update the capacitance array to the oscillator.
-This can only happen during the idle period.
-The status bit, BSY, prevents the bit from being set when BSY = 1.
+This can only happen when a conversion is not already in progress.
 The user should check the status bit BSY before forcing the controller to start a new TCXO execution.
-A user-initiated temperature conversion does not affect the internal 64-second update cycle.
+A user-initiated temperature conversion does not affect the internal 64-second (default interval) update cycle.

 A user-initiated temperature conversion does not affect the BSY bit for approximately 2ms.
 The CONV bit remains at a 1 from the time it is written until the conversion is finished, at which time both CONV and BSY go to 0.
 The CONV bit should be used when monitoring the status of a user-initiated conversion.
 Bits 4 and 3: Rate Select (RS2 and RS1).
 These bits control the frequency of the square-wave output when the square wave has been enabled.
 The following table shows the square-wave frequencies that can be selected with the RS bits.
 These bits are both set to logic 1 (8.192kHz) when power is first applied.